tolitius/towel/README.md

 since this is just a function it can be composed with other LLM, or not, functions leaving it to just Python and you to create things.

-but, in case help composing is needed, towel can help with making plans that use @towels (i.e. these functions):
+but, in case help composing is needed, towel can assist with making plans that use @towels (i.e. these functions):

 ```python
 plan([